ukwa/ukwa-services/access/README.md

 - The ukwa-pywb service that provides access to archive web pages
 - The mementos service that allows users to look up URLs via Memento.
 - The shine and shinedb services that provide our older prototype researcher interface.
-- The api and related services (pywb-nobanner and webrender-api) that provide the early prototype of an UKWA API.
+- The api and related services (pywb-nobanner and webrender-api) that provide the early prototype of an UKWA API.  e.g. https://dev.webarchive.org.uk/api/screenshots/?url=http%3A%2F%2Fportico.bl.uk%2F&type=thumbnail&source=archive

 ### Shine Database